gibbyfree/gibby.dev/content/_index.md

+# Welcome!
-I'm Gibby [gɪb.i:] and I like to write about computers, movies, travel, and other stuff.
+My name is Gibby [gɪb.i:] and I like to write.